 - Circular Economy for a Fairer Footprint.
-This three year project, with a grant from Friends Provident Foundation started in May 2018, aims to reduce our consumption of planetary resources; both finite and non-renewable resources which will ultimately run out, but also the renewable resources which are being depleted at rates which are not sustainable.
+This three year project, with a grant from Friends Provident Foundation, started in May 2018 and aims to reduce our consumption of planetary resources; both finite non-renewable resources which will ultimately run out, and also the renewable resources which are being depleted at rates which are not sustainable.

 - The Flourishing Scotland project.
 The Flourishing Scotland project was implemented by LINK’s Economics Group with a grant from Friends Provident Foundation between Jan 2014 and May 2017.

 - Our narrative on the environment and the economy.
 This describes the relationship between the environment and the economy and the changes needed in how we view and manage our economy.